vertizm3592/Ace-Academics/README.md

 #How to Contribute

 #Current Status
-*Working on creating front end of website
+*Working on creating front end of website (HTML, CSS, JS)

 #License